 Some words of conclusion…

 You will have to be disciplined and patient because training your puppy can be difficult and will take a few weeks.
-Be ready for accidents and be supportive with your new family member.
+Be ready for accidents and be supportive of your new family member.
 Don’t put yourself down if you don’t immediately see results.
 Some things are not necessarily dependent on you or your training, however, you must try to stick to your schedule as well as you can.
 You don’t want to neglect your furry little friend.

 Adopting a puppy can be a major step in one’s life.
 It’s a journey that comes with excitement, brings a new face in the family, but is also burdened with responsibility.
 A dog is man’s best friend, after all, but a lot of people want to adopt a puppy, not a full-grown dog.
-After all, it’s rather heart-warming to see your new family member grow before your eyes.
+After all, it’s rather heartwarming to see your new family member grow before your eyes.
 However, it’s important to note that a puppy needs to be taken care of and properly educated in the first months of his life.
-And it starts with potty training your puppy.
+And it starts with training your puppy.